Annie Green Springs 1973 briefing photo key

 16 Richard Cheney: Sail-maker for many manufacturers including Ultralight Products.
 See under External links for an article about him by John Heiney.

 18 Pat Conniry operated a hang gliding school, initially in partnership with Dave Cronk.
-Conniry was killed in a flying accident in early 1974.
+Conniry, 24, was killed in early 1974 at Big Tujunga Mountain when his ‘modified Rogallo’ dived in from 1,000 ft.
+(3)

 20 Tom Peghiny: Hang glider designer.
 See Flying squad, a history of the east coast manufacturer Sky Sports.